symbolicdata/symbolicdata.github.io/GettingStarted.markdown

 Meanwhile the experience with complex Semantic Web tasks is coined into a whole stack of protocols for different levels of communication.
 In particular, there is a clear distinction between **Resources** (with XML and XSchema proved useful to describe their data structures) and **Descriptions** (with RDF and OWL as appropriate standards).
 This is the current direction of development of a **third version** of SymbolicData.

+More about how to get started has to be added.